celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 # Quick Start for Celo Gold Holders

-If you are an early holder of Celo Gold on the Celo [Release Candidate](../getting-started/rc1.md) network, this guide will help you access your account and do the setup necessary to earn rewards on those funds.
+If you are an early self-custodying holder of Celo Gold on the Celo [Release Candidate](../getting-started/rc1.md) network, this guide will help you access your account and do the setup necessary to earn rewards on those funds.

 ## Prerequisites

 This guide assumes:

 - You are self-custodying (you hold the private key to your address), and that you have provided that address directly to cLabs.
-If you are using a custody provider, please contact them for directions.
+If you are using a custody provider ([Anchorage](https://anchorage.com), [Coinbase](https://custody.coinbase.com), [CoinList](https://coinlist.co), or others), please contact them for directions.

 - Your address is the beneficiary of a [ReleaseGold](release-gold.md) contract, which releases Celo Gold programmatically to a beneficiary over a period of time.